Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Visited the home page.
 * :clipboard: RESULT:
-    * Found the instruction very simple and clear, and any further information was explained by use of clear breadcrumbs, logical button names and flash messages.
+    * Found the instruction very simple and clear, and any further information was explained by the use of clear breadcrumbs, logical button names and flash messages.

 </details>